 Christmas means different things to us all.
-And even if you love it, there can still be plenty of challenges.
+And even if you love it, there can still be plenty of challenges, especially at the moment!
 Here are some suggestions for a Christmas survival tool kit to help you get the most out of this time and beyond.

 Your Christmas Survival Tool Kit